EChDatAnyl/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [ ] Her hair
 - [ ] Her eyes

-#### In one fairy tale, a girl is revealed to be a princess after feelign what object beneath a pile of mattresses?
+#### In one fairy tale, a girl is revealed to be a princess after feeling what object beneath a pile of mattresses?

 - [ ] Marble
 - [ ] Twig